lalugue/vue-crud/README.md

 # vue-crud

-A prototype CRUD interface in Vue
+A prototype CRUD interface now in Vue and Bootstrap!

 ## How to install